arranbartish/arran.bartish.online/src/pages/blog/2019-08-13-complex-data-models-and-living-with-our-mothers.md

 assertThat(sut.score()).isEqualTo(10);
 ```

-But that do we do when our setup data or model is more complicated than `10`
+But what do we do when our setup data or model is more complicated than `10`

 ```java
 @Test